johnmcd-ff/LoPy/README.md

 ![LoPy antenna close](https://cloud.githubusercontent.com/assets/22086010/22408122/430dc718-e6d8-11e6-9ef1-57e8a7c46c44.JPG)

+ Note that the pigtail antenna connection has a 'flat' on it to orientate in the case.
 I've also used a cable tie to hold the pigtail to the case as a strain relief.

  <H2>Upgrade Firmware</H2>